 5 Tips to Save for a Home While You’re Still Renting

-First, if you’re a full-time employee, reach out to your company’s HR department to learn more about student debt repayment assistance.
-Though Inc reported just 3% of companies in the U.S. currently have this type of assistance, it’s still worth a try.
+Student loan debt is a common kind of debt to have; the average American right now has $37,338 in loans.
+If you’re a full-time employee, reach out to your company’s HR department to learn more about student debt repayment assistance.
+A recent survey by the Employee Benefit Research Institute found that 17% of companies in the U.S. currently have this type of assistance, so it’s worth a try.

-As a more drastic measure, you could always think about going into a profession that offers partial or total student loan forgiveness (such as teaching in certain public schools), or moving to a state that will also help pay off your student loan debt just for moving there (including Alaska, Wyoming, Washington State, Florida , and more).
+As a more drastic measure, you could always think about going into a profession that offers partial or total student loan forgiveness (such as teaching in certain public schools) or moving to a state that will help pay off your student loan debt just for moving there (currently Kansas, Maine, Maryland, and Michigan).

-For a much easier fix, you could always think about looking into student loan refinancing.
-If your current interest rate seems unreasonably high, check out SoFi’s student loan refinancing options.
+For an easier fix, you could consider student loan refinancing options, which might lower your rate.
 By dropping your interest rates, you could significantly reduce both your payments and the length of time you’ll be making them.
-Which in turn could help you save for a house even while getting out of student loan debt.

 List your current savings: Are you currently putting money into an IRA, 401(k), or other savings plan?
 List it, so you can see what you’ve already got in the bank.